 Christ’s birth year was another matter.
 The prelates wanted to make it coincide as much as possible with the birth of Apollonius in order to make the imposture credible.
 So, in Roman Era 1279 (525 CE), a monk called Dionysius Exiguus introduced the Anno Domini calendar.
 Since the Easter calendar used during the Roman Era was a calendar referring to emperor years, Dionysius said it was intolerable to continually refer to Diocletian, the Emperor who had persecuted and massacred the Essenes, and he set about creating the Gregorian calendar.
 So, with imaginative arithmetic, he arrived at the conclusion that the Messiah was born in 753 of the Roman Era, and decided that January 1st of year 754 of the Roman Era would be known as January 1st of Year One of the Anno Domini Era (AD).
 It was much later, in 1582 CE that Pope Gregory, in spite of the dubious arithmetic used by Dionysius, made it official.
 Ever since, when dating historical events, the whole world uses BC or AD, acronyms that are tied to the birth of Jesus of Nazareth, a fabricated messiah.
 That’s why some people today prefer to use the acronym CE (Common Era).

-The Council of Nicaea was indeed a momentous event, for thereafter, because the Roman Christian Church was now the official state religion, it grew exponentially.
-As for Visigoths, Ostrogoths, Burgundians, and Vandals, Essenes for the most part, the Christian Church went about converting or massacring them with the help of anointed Absolute Kings of Divine Right, the first being a Frankish warlord called Clovis.
-After being baptized in Reims in 496 CE, Clovis started doing his godly chores by changing the minds of those who believed Christ was a prophet and not the Son of God.
+The Council of Nicaea was indeed a momentous event in our history.
+Because the Christian Church was now the official Roman religion, it grew exponentially, and went about converting the Visigoths, Ostrogoths, Burgundians, and Vandals, the Arian ‘barbarians’, with the help of Clovis, the Frankish warlord.
+After being baptized in Reims in 496 CE, Clovis had become the first of many absolute kings of divine right, and he had started doing his godly chores by changing the minds of those who believed Christ was a prophet and not the Son of God.
 In enforcing the Nicene Creed untold numbers of Essenes were accordingly slaughtered.
-One could say that the first terrorists in human history were Christians.

-The Christian Church very quickly became a considerable worldly power.
-Charlemagne was crowned Emperor by Pope Theo III in Reims, France, in 800 CE, and many other Kings of Divine Right were subsequently anointed, and ruled over what is now Europe.
-Because Christians tithed and many bequeathed their estates to the Church in order to ensure their passage to heaven, at one time, the Church owned as much as one third of all the wealth and property in Europe.
+The Christian Church very quickly became a considerable financial power.
+After Charlemagne was crowned Emperor by Pope Theo III in Reims, France, in 800 CE, tithing throughout Europe took on a new dimension.
+Because 10% of everybody’s revenue represented mindboggling amounts, and because many Christians bequeathed their estates to the Church in order to ensure their passage to heaven after their passing, the Church owned as much as one third of all the wealth and property in Europe.